Non-asymptotic analysis of Langevin-type Monte Carlo algorithms: Sampling complexities of Langevin-type algorithms

 We consider a stochastic gradient $G$ unbiased for $\nabla \Bar{U}_{r}$ with fixed $r\in(0,1]$ such that the sampling error can be sufficiently small.

-Note that $\rho$ is the density of random variables which we can generate as a product of random variables following the uniform distribution on $S^{d-1}=\{x\in\R^{d}:|x|=1\}$ and the beta distribution $\textrm{Beta}(d/2,4)$.
+Note that $\rho$ is the density of random variables which we can generate as a product of a random variable following the uniform distribution on $S^{d-1}=\{x\in\R^{d}:|x|=1\}$ and the square root of a random variable following the beta distribution $\textrm{Beta}(d/2,3)$ independently.
 Therefore, we can consider spherical smoothing with the random variables whose density is $\rho_{r}$ as an analogue to Gaussian smoothing of \citet{chatterji2020langevin}.